2756 Ripple Street Saginaw, MI 48607

 Customized Refrigerated Containers: In addition to standard options, Giant Lockbox offers customized refrigerated containers that can be tailored to meet specific customer requirements.
 Whether you need additional insulation, specialized temperature control systems, or other modifications, Giant Lockbox can work with you to design and build a customized refrigerated container that meets your exact needs.
 Customized refrigerated containers are ideal for customers with unique shipping requirements or specialized cargo that requires special handling.

 Portable Refrigerated Containers: Giant Lockbox offers portable refrigerated containers that are designed for temporary or mobile refrigeration needs.
 These containers are equipped with self-contained refrigeration units and can be easily transported and set up at any location.
-Portable refrigerated containers are ideal for events, festivals, construction sites, and other temporary applications where access to refrigerated storage is required.
+Portable refrigerated containers are ideal for Events, festivals, construction sites, and other temporary applications where access to refrigerated storage is required.
 Giant Lockbox’s portable refrigerated containers provide flexible and convenient refrigeration solutions that can be deployed quickly and efficiently.

 Rental Options: For customers with short-term or temporary refrigeration needs, Giant Lockbox offers rental options for refrigerated containers.
 Renting a refrigerated container from Giant Lockbox allows customers to access refrigerated storage solutions without the upfront cost of purchasing a container.
 Rental options are available for standard, high-capacity, dual-temperature, and customized refrigerated containers, providing flexibility and convenience for customers with varying needs and budgets.